tokio-rs/website/content/tokio/tutorial/select.md

 ## The `Future` implementation

-To help better understand how `select!` works, lets look at a hypothetical `Future` implementation would look like.
+To help better understand how `select!` works, let's look at what a hypothetical `Future` implementation would look like.
 This is a simplified version.
 In practice, `select!` includes additional functionality like randomly selecting the branch to poll first.